stf8org/stf/README.md

 <ul><li>
 STF is the most effective Means of Representation of all kinds of information.
 </li><li>
-Standard Text Format consolidates into Books of STF Symbols for use in text + Refinement Bits
+STF: Standard Text Format consolidates into Books of STF Symbols and Refinements for use in any Text or Presentation.
 </li></ul>
 <h2>
 STF is Easy to Comprehend